yamadapc/augmented-audio/docs/AUDIO_PROCESSORS.md

 **Processor State**: Audio processing logic will want to maintain state, for example, values of parameters being changed through a UI or a longer buffer containing previous samples.

+On the case there's a UI, the state shared between the audio thread and the UI thread needs to be synchronized somehow and since our processing callback needs to run in hard real-time, there needs to be a lot of care onto how this is managed (using atomics on simple cases, but a more involved setup for a lot of things).

 **Sample buffer layout**: Audio is often multi-channel (2 channels or more) and different audio APIs expect/provide audio with different layouts.